civican/legisinfo/42-1/bills/C-21/bill_text.md

     respecting the time within which and the manner in which the information must be given under subsection (1).

+### Section 93.1

+Subject to section 6 of the `Privacy Act`, information collected under sections 92 and 93 shall be retained for 15 years beginning on the day on which the information is collected.

 ### Section 94

 Every person who is leaving Canada shall, if requested to do so by an officer, present themselves to an officer and answer truthfully any questions asked by an officer in the performance of their duties under this or any other Act of Parliament.